-The TBT-4560-4 and TBTR-4360-4 transmitters operate through the Globalstar satellite system, which provides coverage in almost all terrestrial areas of the world.
-(There are gaps in coverage in central Africa, extreme polar regions, and in many oceanic areas.)
-An activation fee of approximately $30 per transmitter and monthly fees of approximately $5 per transmitter apply for use of the Globalstar system with one daily check-in.
+The TBT-4561-4 and TBTR-4360-4 transmitters operate through the Globalstar satellite system, which provides coverage in almost all terrestrial areas of the world.
+(There are gaps in coverage in central Africa, extreme polar regions, and in many oceanic areas.
+See coverage map) An activation fee of approximately $30 per transmitter and monthly fees of approximately $5 per transmitter apply for use of the Globalstar system with one daily check-in.

-Note: The lifetime estimates are based on a daily Globalstar transmission, the VHF transmitter operating at 2000ms (30 beats per minute) for 8 hours per day, and extended operation at 0°C. For the TBTR-4360-4, operational life assumes one DL 2/3A lithium cell is installed; a second cell can be installed to double operational life.
-Overall operational temperature range is 70°C to -40°C for the TBT-4560-4, and 70°C to -20°C for the TBTR-4360-4.
+Note: The lifetime estimates are based on a daily Globalstar transmission, the VHF transmitter operating at 50 beats per minute for 24-hours/day, and extended operation at 0°C. For the TBTR-4360-4, operational life assumes one DL 2/3A lithium cell is installed; a second cell can be installed to double operational life.
+Overall operational temperature range is 70°C to -40°C for the TBT-4561-4, and 70°C to -20°C for the TBTR-4360-4.

 Variable Pulse Rate - Time since Trap Triggering Option for VHF Trapsite Transmitters - Show

 This option results in a variable pulse period which is correlated to the elapsed time since the trap was triggered.
 The user specifies:

 A pulse period indicating the trap is operational but has not been triggered

 A pulse period to be transmitted immediately after the triggering event